 In “Spirit Desire: The Vernacular of Freedom, and the Politics of Rescue in Queer Futures” my collaborator, Laura Wangari, and I contemplate the centrality of spiritual practice for queer people of African heritage.
 We spent three weeks with each other and with friends and fellow travelers, talking, chewing, drinking, laughing, dancing, cooking, and eating our way to understanding who we were, who we are, the contradictions in these spaces and times, and our spiritual selves.
 We see our many spiritual practices as acts of decolonization – ‘freedom narratives’.

 Queer Like Fearlessness: The Transformation of Silence into Action: through speech, words, images or performance.
-The photographed are those who speak truth to power, and for whom being Queer Black African Feminists is a way of life and a way of resistence.
+The photographed are those who speak truth to power, and for whom being Queer Black African Feminists is a way of life and a way of resistance.

 All my work is self-funded so if you enjoy my work and believe my endeavor to create and share has value, then please consider supporting me.
 Thank You